rmbw74/BangazonApi/README.md

   "budget": <int>
 }
 ```
-id = the int id of the department
+id = the int id of the department, this must match the id in the URL

 name = department name